 Add cocoa powder and beat until combined.
 Then add Nutella and cream, and beat until you get to the right consistency.

 To assemble the cake, level the cakes if they come out with round tops.
 Place one large cake (round bottom down) on your serving plate, then flip another large cake on top, flat side down, to create a symmetrical owl body.
 Place the small cake (flat side down) on top of the owl body.
-Insert a wooden chopstick through the center to keep the layers secured.
+Insert a wooden chopstick through the centre to keep the layers secured.

 Spread the reserve white frosting on the front of the owl body for its belly.